geschnee/ai-talkmaster/readme.md

 # Hosted AI Talkmaster

-We host 2 Instances of AI Talkmaster, one using OpenSource exclusively and another using OpenAi Exclusively.
+We host 2 Instances of AI Talkmaster at http://hg.hypergrid.net, one using OpenSource exclusively and another using OpenAI exclusively.

 They are running on the same domain at different ports: